tomguyatt/datacaster/README.md

 - The `groups` field is:

     - A string if the user is in 1 group
-    - A list if they are in 0 or > 1
+    - A list if they are in > 1 groups
     - Non-existent if they are not in any

 #### Creating the class